 The gospel of the family

 To live the gospel of the family is not easy today.
 Those who want to defend life from the moment of conception are criticized or attacked.
 Yet in the Gospel we find the way to live a beautiful life on the personal and familial level, a way that is certainly challenging, but attractive and all-embracing.
 It is a way that still deserves to be trusted and undertaken after the example and through the intercession of the Holy Family of Nazareth itself.
 There are happy and sad, serene and difficult moments in every family.
 This is life.
 To live the “gospel of the family” does not exempt us from experiencing difficulties and tensions, of encountering moments of pleasant fortitude and painful weakness.
 Families who are wounded and marked by weakness, failure, difficulty…can rise again if they learn how to draw from the font of the Gospel.
 There, they can rediscover new possibilities of starting over.

-The hidden life of Nazareth
+The hidden life of Nazareth allows every person

 to be in communion with Jesus

 along the most ordinary paths of everyday life.